data-pup/misc-notes/twiggy-issue-57/NOTES.md

 the call paths.
 I also think it may be worth checking into a flag or option that would print the call chains from the top down.

+- [x] Add test expectations for the call paths for specific functions in my new fixture.

+---

+At this point, I have essentially a copy of the same tests that are run on the `wee_alloc` file, which is a nice start on things.
+I still think that a descending flag of some sort would be nice, but before I go around adding options, I decided I should (a) add some -failing- tests to show what I want to expect to be generated, and (b) read more about the existing options for this subcommand.